Area Retired Educators Assoc. Officers 2019-2020

 The Association has a Legislation Committee that works with the state legislative committee to promote the welfare of all school retirees through direct contact with elected officials letting them know our wants and needs.
 Each legislative session our committee members make personal contact with each of our area legislators at least twice.
 We do not endorse or financially support any individual candidates.

-We offer Mini-grants annually to active teachers in our area (Spokane County).
-Applications are available in each local school office with grants of up to $200 each (22 were given last year).
+We offer Mini grants annually to active teachers in our area (Spokane County).
+Applications are now available on our website with grants of up to $200 each (22 were given last year).

 We also help fund our Spokane Area Retired Educators Foundation.
 The Foundation’s primary purpose is to support education, civic and/or community projects, and to provide interest free loans to worthy students to continue their education.
 A donation is made to the Foundation from our association each time a member becomes deceased.
-The past two years we have also made contributions of new books, in memory of each of our deceased members, to the local Success By Six program.
+The past two years we have also made contributions of new books, in memory of each of our deceased members, to the local schools.

-The Association has sponsored a Retirement and Benefits Conference this spring of 2016 and 2017, and we host a booth at Distract #81 Benefits Fair each year.
+The Association has sponsored a Retirement and Benefits Conference during the last 3 years, and we host a booth at Distract #81 Benefits Fair each year.
 We present a special Health Benefits Meeting each year as needed to explain the changes to the medical/dental programs and prices for our members.

 We represent all school employees whether retired or still working, and all are welcome to join.
 We have administrators, cooks, custodians, bus/truck drivers, secretaries, aides, teachers and others in our organization.
 With your membership you receive the Journal, a magazine highlighting retiree issues and articles from the state six times a year.
 You also receive our local Newsletter, (See our latest issue in this website) during the months we hold meetings, and a Directory with the names, addresses and phone numbers of each of our local members.
 This is another way to keep in touch with old friends.
 Dues are only $7 per month.
 You don’t have to wait until retirement as we also offer “active” (those still employed) memberships and have over 100 active members currently enrolled and retired membership.
 See the Membership Info on this website.